pycai8/LockFreeQueue/README.md

 # LockFreeQueue
-a lock free queue with fix size. it implement multi-thread pushing and multi-thread poping.
+a lock free queue with fix size. it run on 64bits linux system. it base on cas of cpu. it implement multi-thread pushing and multi-thread popping.